 Are There More Private Student Loan Options?

 This list is not a comprehensive one by any means.
-There are definitely many more student loan options available to you — both private and federal — that we encourage you to research and consider as well.
+There are definitely many more unique ways to pay for college available to you — both private and federal — that we encourage you to research and consider as well.
 The loans listed here are some of the best in regards to benefits and future opportunities, such as the interest rate reduction for meeting various requirements.
-You can use sites like LendKey to find the best student loans with the lowest rates:
+You can use sites like LendKey to find the best student loans with the lowest rates.

 When choosing a loan, remember to consider variable versus fixed rates and also the repayment plans offered.
 You might not have the resources to repay a loan immediately after you graduate and enter the workforce.
 In that case, deferment options and grace periods are highly beneficial.